The Mangler (film): Plot

-With Sherry's help, the two men attempt to exorcise the demon – which also kills Gartley, his lover and protégé Lin Sue and the laundry's foreman Stanner – by reciting a prayer and administering holy water.
+With Sherry's help, the two men attempt to exorcise the demon – which also kills Gartley, his lover and protégé Lin Sue, and the laundry's foreman Stanner – by reciting a prayer and administering holy water.
 The machine gives one last groan and shuts down.
 As the three sigh with relief, Hunton takes some antacids, admitting to Mark that they belonged to Mrs. Frawley.
 Mark suddenly realizes that the key ingredient in the antacids is deadly nightshade, also called "the Hand of Glory" as outlined in his occult book.
 Since the machine was accidentally fed the same antacids, Mark realizes that not only was the exorcism useless, as the demon is still alive, it is now stronger than ever.
-The machine bursts to life and now appears to have a mind of its own, shedding pieces of metal and rising up like a wild beast.
+The machine bursts to life and appears to have a mind of its own, shedding pieces of metal and rising like a wild beast.
 The three run through the warehouse, chased by the now-mobile Mangler.
-The Mangler tears Mark apart, killing him, while John and Sherry descend a flight of stairs, where Sherry attempts to give herself to the Mangler to stop it, but John stops her.
-In their hurry to escape, they fall through a large manhole into the sewer below, the machine struggling to get to them.
-Suddenly, something falls from the machine into the water and a mechanical wail ensues.
+The Mangler tears Mark apart, killing him, while John and Sherry descend a flight of stairs.
+In their hurry to escape, they fall through a large manhole into the sewer below.
+Suddenly, something falls from the machine into the water, and a mechanical wail ensues.
 The machine draws back and becomes still, and John and Sherry escape.

 While waiting to hear news of Sherry, John receives a letter from his departed friend and confidant, photographer J.J.J.
 Pictureman, who warns him not to trust anyone in the town missing a body part as they are possessed by the Mangler.
-Time passes and John drops in on her.
-However, to his great dismay, he discovers the machine has returned to its place on the floor and resumed its duties as a speed ironer and Sherry, now missing her ring finger from her encounter with the Mangler, has taken her uncle's place as the new tyrannical owner of the Blue Ribbon Laundry.
-He throws away the flowers he brought her and leaves the factory for good.
+John discovers that the machine has returned to its place on the floor and resumed its duties as a speed ironer, and Sherry, now missing her ring finger from her encounter with the Mangler, has taken her uncle's place as the new tyrannical owner of the Blue Ribbon Laundry.
+John throws away the flowers he brought her and leaves the factory for good.